bigmoby/fglair_for_homeassistant/README.md

 https://github.com/bigmoby/fglair_for_homeassistant
 ```

-2. Search for the `FGLiar integration for homeassistant` integration and choose install.
+2. Search for the `FGLair integration for homeassistant` integration and choose install.

 3. Reboot Home Assistant.